pollardlab/microSLAM/README.md

 ### Step 2: $\tau$ test for strain-trait association

-Fit a baseline generalized linear model (GLM) that includes only the covariate and an intercept to establish initial parameter estimates for the tau test.
+Fit a baseline generalized linear model (GLM) that includes only the covariates and an intercept to establish initial parameter estimates for the tau test.
 Since `y` is binary, the GLM uses a binomial family.

 ```